Latin: Buteo platypterus

 Hook Mountain State Park - located in Nyack, NY, this hawkwatch site is staffed throughout the fall by Rockland Audubon Society members.

-Braddock Bay Hawkwatch - located in Rochester, NY on the southern shore of Lake Ontario.
+Braddock Bay Park and Frisbee Hill Park - located in Monroe County, NY at a point on the southern shore of Lake Ontario.
+Notable fall migration observations also take place here.

 There are more great viewing sites right next door - click to see what Connecticut has to offer this hawkwatch season!